If you’ve ever hoped to attend an advanced technical college in small-town Virginia, read on to find out how to get into Virginia Tech!

 To help you put together the best application possible, here are some statistics from Virginia Tech’s most recent incoming class!

-The average Virginia Tech applicant had a 4.06 GPA in 2023.
-This has increased slightly since 2022, when it was 4.0.
+The average Virginia Tech applicant has a 4.0 GPA.
 You’ll need to study hard to compete with this average number!

 Don’t forget to check out how colleges look at your weighted GPA and know how to stay on top of your studies to get a 4.0.